 Problem is, the immune system becomes less efficient with time, and fewer antibodies are produced, increasing your infection risk.
 What's more, the body may turn on itself by producing antibodies that destroy its own tissue.
 When that happens, autoimmune disease, such as lupus and rheumatoid arthritis, is the result.

 Although we still do not completely understand the process of aging, we do know quite a lot about it, as we've seen.
-To find out more about the aging process, check out the links on the next page.
+To find out more about the aging process, check out the links below.